Jump to section

 My Aunt Marie ran the office of prominent hand surgeons in Chicago for more than thirty years, all the while extending love and grace and courage to her nieces and nephews around the country.
 For the past 10 years, we have exchanged weekly phone calls.
 She is always ready to share a newspaper article, recount a story about someone she just met at Trader Joe’s or describe a most obscure fruit she’s discovered at the farmer’s market.

-She taught me to love preparing food from scratch, to organize flowers by color and size, and to create a vegetable garden in just about any workable space.
-She reaches out and relates on every day events, celebrates milestones and grieves when I’ve suffered a loss.
+- She taught me to love preparing food from scratch, to organize flowers by color and size, and to create a vegetable garden in just about any workable space.
+She reaches out and relates to everyday events, celebrates milestones, and grieves when I’ve suffered a loss.
 She is my cheerleader.

 You may discover that as you think about the heroes in your life – they possess qualities you want more of in yourself.
 When you consider becoming a person of influence, following your heroes is a great place to begin.
 Then chart your own course.